The Business of Culture

-The program is divided into three themes.
+The content of the program is divided into three themes.
 The first starts with a self-development process focusing on increasing self-awareness and strengthening the ability to lead and steer change in the workplace and beyond.
 The second theme develops business acumen in strategic management and planning and offers tools and frameworks for design thinking and creating a growth hacking mindset in the digital era.
-The third theme focusses on building a culture that supports strategy, effective communication, and audience and community engagement.
+The third theme focuses on strengthening strategic relations to add value to your organization and the society around us.
 This last theme ends with a discussion of how arts and culture have the power to convey and inspire societal change.

-The program will be delivered through three 3-day modules and two online courses.
+The program will be delivered through three face-to-face modules and two self-paced online courses.
 Module days will include lectures, keynotes, discussions, and workshops.
 Interactive and reflective tools and methods will be used throughout the program to help thinking and renewal.
-Mindfulness sessions* are used to augment learning.
 Evenings are reserved for receptions to meet with arts and culture colleagues and network with peers from the program.

 Nordic networking experience

 Intensive onsite and online learning modules offering experiental learning and reflective opportunities

-Growing as a leader with the self-development process, and optional coaching or mentoring processes
+Growing as a leader with a tailor-made self-development journey and a valuable coaching process.

 Dr. Susanna Pettersson is Director General at Nationalmuseum, Sweden.
 She is an art historian specializing in museum history and collection studies.
 Before moving to Stockholm, she worked as Director of the Ateneum Art Museum, Finnish National Gallery.